Dimterion/Portfolio-site/README.md

 Although it's called a Portfolio Site, I'm mostly using it to play around with some of the techniques / tools.

-Currently it consists of various blocks that I've inserted into its different parts, not focussing on the design aspect too much.
+Currently it consists of various components that I've inserted into its different parts, not focussing on the design aspect too much.
 I wanted to see how everything works together and simply organized it into something useful for myself.

+From time to time I add other elements (not necessarily related to the React docs), using this repo as a sandbox.

 ## Built with